agolikov/notes-sample-rest-api/README.md

  1. Install .NET 5 on you local machine
  2. Create and connect to PostgreeSQL database server.
- 3. Fill a valid database credentials in:
+ 3. Fill the files with the valid database credentials:
     ```notes.data/appsettings.json```
     ```notes.api/appsettings.json```
  4. Start command line and navigate to ```src``` folder.